 TrialContext object exposes a

-get_hparam() method that
+get_hparam() method that takes the

-value for the hyperparameter.
+the hyperparameter.
 For example, to inject the value of the

 dropout_probability hyperparameter defined above into the